ruuda/blog/posts/build-system-insights.md

 the open-source version of *Blaze*,
 Google’s internal build system.
 Before Bazel was published,
-ex Googlers at other companies created Blaze clones, resulting in *Pants*, *Buck*, and *Please*.
+ex googlers at other companies created Blaze clones, resulting in *Pants*, *Buck*, and *Please*.
 Most of the discussion about Bazel applies equally well to these other build systems.